AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Analysis of One Stage Coagulant addition procedure
-A primary concern was the lack of consistency in the formation of a floc blanket in our Sedtank during 1 Stage coagulant addition.
-It was concluded that due the limitations of ProCoDA, it constrained our team to mix clay and humic acid before it enters into the system.
-We hypothesis that due the prior mixing, ~~the humic acid makes the surfaces of the clay more negatively charged.~~ This disperses the clay particles more thus creating more clay particle surface area.
-This means that there is more clay than there is coagulant available to bind together and create flocs.~~In order to determine whether this hypothesis is true, we have modified our calculations and ratio of humic acid.~~
+A primary concern was the lack of consistency in the formation of a floc blanket in our sedimentation tank during 1-Stage coagulant addition.
+Due the limitations of ProCoDA, clay and humic acid had to be mixed before it entered into the system.
+It was hypothesized that due the prior mixing, clay and humic acid particles were more dispersed as the strongly negatively charged humic acid might have increased the negative charge of clay particles.
+As the clay and humic acid particles became more likely to repel each other, surface area of clay was increased.
+Therefore, there were more clay and humic acid particles than there was coagulant available to bind to and create flocs.